dreamcatcher-tech/network/Inbox/2024-08-13 1418 tests with external befores.md

 >[!danger] Depends:

-Allow links to pull in parts of other files
+Allow links to pull in parts of other files.

+This might need to coordinate with the test controller, so that it can access other filerunner branches.